webix-hub/docs/data/additional_migration_changes.md

 Data Components
 -----------------

-(DataStore, Lists, Grid, Dataview, Chart)
+(DataStore, Lists, Grid, DataView, Chart)

-Some datastore methods and methods of views that based on DataStore (list,grid,dataview and others) were renamed:
+Some DataStore methods and methods of views that based on DataStore (List,Grid,DataView and others) were renamed:

 <table>
 <tr><td><b>Old usage</b></td><td><b>New usage</b></td></tr>